-Actions allow you to create dynamic experiences in your spaces.
+Actions allow you to create dynamic experiences in your spaces, and give both admin and users the ablity to control areas of the workspace and experience.
 They can be created with the Action Button element.

 Actions can be built using the Action Builder.
-To open the builder, click on the pencil icon next to the Action property.
+To open the builder, click on Edit Action in the Toolbar.

-The action builder is comprised of multiple rows, where each row is an action.
+The action builder is comprised of rows, where each row is an individual action or step of a larger action.
 Typically, a single row looks like this:

-The first part of the row selects what to act on.
+The first part of the row (in red) selects what to act on.
 This can be thought of as the target of the action.
 The available targets are: